 For children/young people on our Record of Need, an Assess, Plan, Do, Review cycle will be established by the SENDCo in partnership with the child/young person, their parents and the class teacher.
 Please see our SEN Policy for further details.

-This year, provision made for children/young people on our Record of Need has been:
+Provision made for children/young people on our Record of Need can include but is not limited to: